Chai Latte Cake

 - Chill – Place the cake in the fridge to chill for 10 to 15 minutes.

-Pro tip – A straight edge spatula fo the top, an off-set spatula and bench scraper for the sides of the cake work better. - Decorate – I decorated with whole spices used in the chai spice mix for a rustic buttercream look.
+Pro tip – A straight edge spatula for the top, an offset spatula and a bench scraper for the sides of the cake work better. - Decorate – I decorated with whole spices used in the chai spice mix for a rustic buttercream look.

 Storage